Author Information: J. Angelo Corlett, San Diego State University, email@example.com

 Moreover, my task is in part to reconstruct what Searle actually states pertinent to human rights and related concepts.
 I believe that I have done so herein and in Corlett (2016).
-But I notice that, as we shall see, Lobo actually engages in rational reconstruction of Searle’s view of human rights as Searle states it.
+But it is important to note that, as we shall see, Lobo (2017) engages in some rational reconstruction of Searle’s view of human rights as Searle states it.
 It is not that Lobo, in his unsuccessful attempt to undercut my reading of Searle on human rights, fails to quote Searle and address some of what Searle actually states.
 Sometimes he does so when presenting Searle’s view.
 But as we shall see, in other contexts Lobo appears to engage in rational reconstruction of Searle on human rights as he attempts to elaborate on what Searle states about human rights while not quoting Searle to carefully demonstrate that Searle genuinely and unambiguously concurs with what Lobo attributes to him.

 But Searle too is seeking to enunciate more or less eternal human rights.
 His problem, to which he flatly admits, is that on the basis of his moral and theoretical reason, he can only firmly articulate two: the right to life and the right to freedom of expression.
 But although it seems evident to me that different times and places produce different understandings of what rights exist (of course, it is quite possible that advances in moral reason will finally elucidate a definitive set of rights sometime in the future), what is crucial for Searle is society’s’ attitude towards the potential bearers of those rights (Lobo 2017, 25).